ibrahimBougaoua/filament-sound/README.md

-# The package provides a simple and convenient way to incorporate auditory cues into your application's user experience.
-By utilizing the Web Audio API and event listeners, FilamentSound detects successful CRUD operations and triggers the corresponding sound effect in response.
-This helps users receive immediate feedback and acknowledgment when performing actions like creating new records, updating existing data, or deleting entries.
+# Filament Sound

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/ibrahimbougaoua/filament-sound.svg?style=flat-square)](https://packagist.org/packages/ibrahimbougaoua/filament-sound)
 [![GitHub Tests Action Status](https://img.shields.io/github/actions/workflow/status/ibrahimbougaoua/filament-sound/run-tests.yml?branch=main&label=tests&style=flat-square)](https://github.com/ibrahimbougaoua/filament-sound/actions?query=workflow%3Arun-tests+branch%3Amain)
 [![GitHub Code Style Action Status](https://img.shields.io/github/actions/workflow/status/ibrahimbougaoua/filament-sound/fix-php-code-style-issues.yml?branch=main&label=code%20style&style=flat-square)](https://github.com/ibrahimbougaoua/filament-sound/actions?query=workflow%3A"Fix+PHP+code+style+issues"+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/ibrahimbougaoua/filament-sound.svg?style=flat-square)](https://packagist.org/packages/ibrahimbougaoua/filament-sound)

-This is where your description should go.
-Limit it to a paragraph or two.
-Consider adding a small example.
+FilamentSound is a Laravel package that enhances the Filament CRUD framework by adding sound-playing functionality.
+It allows developers to integrate audio notifications or feedback into their applications following CRUD operations.
+With FilamentSound, you can configure the package to play custom sound effects, such as success chimes or error alerts, after data creation, update, or deletion.

+The package provides a simple and convenient way to incorporate auditory cues into your application's user experience.
+By utilizing the Web Audio API and event listeners, FilamentSound detects successful CRUD operations and triggers the corresponding sound effect in response.
+This helps users receive immediate feedback and acknowledgment when performing actions like creating new records, updating existing data, or deleting entries.

+FilamentSound includes a configuration file that allows developers to specify the path to their sound files or customize other settings.
+The package's assets, including the provided sound files, can be easily published and integrated into the Laravel application using Laravel's asset publishing feature.

+With FilamentSound, you can enhance the interactivity and user engagement of your Filament-powered applications by incorporating audio notifications, providing a more immersive and dynamic user experience.

 ## Support us